 Candidate experience is becoming a very trendy term to define the candidate’s perception about a company’s sourcing, recruiting, interviewing, hiring, and onboarding processes.
 Simply put, candidate experience is how candidates feel about your company once they have experienced your hiring process.

-Why is it important for the company?
+Why is it important for a company?

 First impressions matter:

-- Add a clear description of the role and responsibilities
+- Add a clear description of the role and responsibilities.

-- Include the salary range, perks and company values.
+- Include the salary range, perks, and company values.

 Don’t waste their time:

-Maintain candidate relationship:
+Maintain good candidate relationships: